C-Loftus/atspi-tree-visualizer/readme.md

 # atspi tree visualizer

 A simple program to label each accessible element with a red box.
 This is just a proof of concept for the time being.
+Need to update the red boxes on more events.

 To run: